-Barnier: No time to lose in Brexit talks
+Barnier's Brexit trade warning to UK

 Conservative MEP Daniel Hannan said Switzerland was an example of a country which had both its own customs arrangements with the EU and an independent trade policy.

-"Britain is a global country, a world trader," he told the BBC's Daily Politics.

-"We have always been artificially penalised, more than any other country, by the customs union... because we are usually just the only country in the EU than trades more outside the EU than with the EU."
+"Britain is a global country, a world trader," he told the BBC's Daily Politics, adding that the UK had been "artificially penalised" by the customs unions because it trades more outside the EU than inside.

-"When we have the freedom to do that again, we will see the price of goods falls, the whole economy is stimulated, food and fuel prices come down and we are better off because we have more money to spend on other things."
+But former attorney general Dominic Grieve said he found Downing Street's intervention "rather strange" since the UK would have to maintain some form of "customs union or alignment" with the EU if it was to honour the terms of its agreement to prevent any hard border on the island of Ireland.

 Labour said it was "foolhardy" to rule out any kind of customs union with the UK's largest trading partner.